Ash-Blanc/kia-mcp/README.md

-# Alternative Nia Context MCP Server
+# Kia MCP Server

-A powerful, local alternative to Nia Context MCP server, built with FastMCP, cocoindex, LEANN, and Parallel.ai.
+A powerful, local MCP server built with FastMCP, cocoindex, LEANN, and Parallel.ai.
 Provides context augmentation for coding agents/IDEs with repository indexing, documentation search, package exploration, and web research capabilities.
+Tech stack agnostic, supporting any programming language and framework.

 ## Features

-- **Repository Indexing**: Clone and index GitHub repos using cocoindex and LEANN for semantic search.
+- **Repository Indexing**: Clone and index GitHub repos using cocoindex with Tree Sitter for AST-based chunking and LEANN for semantic search.
 - **Documentation Search**: Index and query web documentation.
-- **Package Exploration**: Search installed Python packages with grep and semantic queries.
+- **Package Exploration**: Search installed packages with grep and semantic queries (supports Python and other languages).
 - **Web Research**: Perform web searches and deep research using Parallel.ai APIs.
 - **IDE Integration**: Effortless setup with Cursor, VS Code, Claude Code, and more.